Blue whistling thrush: Behaviour and ecology

 The blue whistling thrush is usually found singly or in pairs.
 They hop on rocks and move about in quick spurts.
 They turn over leaves and small stones, cocking their head and checking for movements of prey.
 When alarmed they spread and droop their tail.
 They are active well after dusk and during the breeding season (April to August) they tend to sing during the darkness of dawn and dusk when few other birds are calling.
 The call precedes sunrise the most during November.
 The alarm call is a shrill kree.
 The nest is a cup of moss and roots placed in a ledge or hollow beside a stream.
 The usual clutch consists of 3 to 4 eggs, the pair sometimes raising a second brood.
 They feed on fruits, earthworms, insects, crabs and snails.
 Snails and crabs are typically battered on a rock before feeding.
 In captivity, they have been known to kill and eat mice and in the wild have been recorded preying on small birds.

+Perez et al., 2023 find M. caeruleus has an unusually large diameter – 10.4 cm – nest among passerines – the largest among all they surveyed.